Consider Setting Up an Asset Protection Trust in Massachusetts and Pennsylvania

 Last but not least, a domestic asset protection trust gives the settlor full control over the final distribution of their assets.

 Miller Law, PC is founded by Steven D.W.
 Miller, a Certified Elder Law Attorney and experienced practitioner of family law and asset protection law.
-The practice is always ready to offer guidance for setting up an asset protection trust for clients living in:
+The practice is always ready to offer guidance for setting up an asset protection trust for clients in:

 - King of Prussia, PA